localstorm/market-monitor/README.md

 The whole thing is currently built for one sole purpose: to automonitor Iron Condor option strategy trading.

-To do this I source data from Yahoo Finance and the icon in system notification area changes its color from green to amber and from amber gradually to red.
+To do this I source data from Yahoo Finance and the icon in system notification area changes its color from green to amber and from amber gradually to red:

+!(/docs/images/market-closed.png "Market Closed:")